gradient-ai/dalle-mini/README.md

 # DALL·E Mini

-This repo was updated: July 13, 2022
+This repo was updated: Aug 22, 2022

 Run DALL-E Mini/Craiyon in a Gradient Notebook!
 This repo is the companion to the blogpost on DALL-E Mini, you can read the article by [clicking here.](https://blog.paperspace.com/dalle-mini/)